EyeofBeholder-NLeSC/proto-solver/README.md

 ```
 pip install -r requirements
 ```
-4. Start jupyter and run the notebook in your web browser:
+4. Start Jupyter server and run the notebook in your web browser:
 ```
 jupyter notebook
 ```